 Notes to yourself.
 Write down tasks that you should not forget to do or mention, like starting the recording or even noting that the session will be recorded.

 At Bitovi we use this script template.
-Feel free to snag it and shape it to your needs.
+Feel free to download and edit it to your needs.

 Before conducting the actual test: test the test!
-For this, find a “neutral” participant with whom you can share your design but who doesn’t know much about it (for example this could be a developer from another team).
+For this, find a “neutral” participant with whom you can share your design, but who doesn’t know much about it (e.g., a developer from another team).
 Then, conduct a pilot test to simulate how the actual test will work.

 Use the pilot test to:

 Verify prototype functionality.
-The last thing that you want is for a participant to get stuck in a flow because you missed to include an interaction in the prototype.
+The last thing that you want is for a participant to get stuck in a flow because you forgot to include an interaction in the prototype.

 Since conducting a usability study has many repetitive tasks, having a few templates that you can use will make the process smoother.

 These templates are the ones that I find the most useful: